mgrimace/Homelab/Network/Reverse.md

 - Go back to porkbun, then click your new domain, expand, and change 'authoritative name servers' ([guide](https://kb.porkbun.com/article/22-how-to-change-your-nameservers))
 - then jump back to cloudflare and hit 'check name servers'

-- turn on always use https
+- In the next screen (quick start guide):

-- wait for it to confirm,
+  - turn on always use https, otherwise use the default options

-- then go back into cloudflare
+- Wait for it to confirm (it could take up to 24hrs, and you'll get an email when it's done)

 #### Back to Cloudflare

-Go to settings and enable dnssec
+Go to DNS/settings and enable dnssec

 Copy the info over to your porkbun dashboard (https://kb.porkbun.com/article/93-how-to-install-dnssec)